isabella232/mimosa/README.md

 Once the berglas bootstrap process has completed there'll be a new KMS key and storage bucket.

-The service account running the "system-reusabolt" cloud function (likely "Compute Engine default service account") needs some permissions:
+The service account running the "system-reusabolt" cloud function (likely "App Engine default service account") needs some additional permissions:

 * Storage Viewer on the berglas bucket: `gsutil acl ch -u <service-account-email>:R gs://<bucket-name>`
 * Cloud KMS CryptoKey Decryptor on the berglas key (https://console.cloud.google.com/security/kms)